SubbulakshmiA/RecipeGenie/README.md

 ## Project Description
 Recipe Genie is an Android mobile device application that features an elegant interface that allows users to search and manage recipes.
-The application uses an exteranal data source backed by the Tasty API to query the user's request.
+The application uses an external data source backed by the Tasty API to query the user's request.
 Recipes can be stored locally as "favorites" in the device's internal storage.